liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-how.md

 -  His pallor showed how recently he had emerged from it into the port: so did his lack of interest in the schoolgirls opposite —— the heart of the matter

 -  The Golden Treasury accompanied him wherever he went, but it was taken at night in small doses — a finger of Longfellow, Macauiay, Mangan: Go on to tell how, with genius wasted, Betrayed in friendship, befooled in love  —— the heart of the matter

+-  "How did you know my name?"
+Wilson asked —— the heart of the matter